MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/disk-management/initialize-new-disks.md

    ![Screenshot that shows Disk Management for an unformatted disk with the Initialize Disk shortcut menu displayed.](media/uninitialized-disk.PNG)

-1. In the **Initialize Disk** dialog box, make sure the correct disk is selected, and then select **OK** to accept the default partition style.
+1. In the **Initialize Disk** dialog box, make sure the correct disk is selected, and then choose **OK** to accept the default partition style.
 If you need to change the partition style (GPT or MBR), see [About partition styles - GPT and MBR](#about-partition-styles---gpt-and-mbr).

    The disk status briefly changes to **Initializing** and then to the **Online** status.
 If initializing fails for some reason, see [A disk's status is Not Initialized or the disk is missing entirely](troubleshooting-disk-management.md#disks-that-are-missing-or-not-initialized-plus-general-troubleshooting-steps).